The top Hong Kong Festivals and events for May 2018 feature

 Mickey, Minnie and the gang will be

-And opening this spring is a brand-new projection show, "We Love Mickey!" with cutting-edge visual effects and lighting, along Main Street, U.S.A.
+Last year we had a new projection show, "We Love Mickey!" with cutting-edge visual effects and lighting, along Main Street, U.S.A.

 Where?
 Hong Kong Disneyland